 Caraway seeds are one of Europe’s oldest seasonings; Czechs often season pork with caraway seeds.
 Caraway is also commonly used when baking bread and other salty pastry.

-Furthermore, caraway seed is a favorite seasoning to prepare potatoes, cabbage, geese, ducks, and other Czech cuisine meals.
+Furthermore, caraway seed is a favorite seasoning to prepare potatoes, cabbage, goose, duck roast, and other Czech cuisine meals.

 Prepare a roasting pan with a lid (you can also cover the pan with aluminum foil), a sharp knife, and a cutting board.
 Let’s cook!